qoosky/ode-python/README.md

 	pip3 install ode-python

-Please install ODE or CMake beforehand. pip3 first tries to build and install it using CMake if no ODE shared library can be found on the system.
+Please install ODE or cmake beforehand. pip3 first tries to build and install ODE using cmake if ODE cannot be found on the system.

 For example, on debian: